redefiningvicky/Hike-to-Khamsum-Yulley-Namgyal-Chorten/README.md

 # 🏞️ Hike to Khamsum Yulley Namgyal Chorten in Punakha District, Bhutan
 ## 🎯 Objective <br>
-This project focuses on mapping the hike to Khamsum Yulley Namgyal Chorten in Punakha District, Bhutan, using ArcGIS Field Maps and ArcGIS Dashboards.
-It tracks the entrance and exit trails, visualizes geographic information, and includes details such as photographs and hike difficulty. <p>
+This project focuses on mapping the hike to Khamsum Yulley Namgyal Chorten in Punakha District, Bhutan.
+It tracks the entrance and exit trails, visualizes geographic data, and provides details such as photographs and hike difficulty. <p>
 ## 🛠️ Tools <br>
 • <b>GIS:</b> ArcGIS Online, ArcGIS Field Maps, ArcGIS Dashboards <p>
 ## 🌐 Website <br>